nf-core/ampliseq/docs/usage.md

 ## Main Arguments

 ### `-profile`
 Use this parameter to choose a configuration profile.
 Profiles can give configuration presets for different compute environments.
-Note that multiple profiles can be loaded, for example: `-profile standard,docker` - the order of arguments is important!
+Note that multiple profiles can be loaded, for example: `-profile docker` - the order of arguments is important!

-* `standard`
-    * The default profile, used if `-profile` is not specified at all.
+* if `-profile` is not specified at all
     * Runs locally and expects all software to be installed and available on the `PATH`.
 * `docker`
     * A generic configuration profile to be used with [Docker](http://docker.com/)